uday-gs/multi-disease-predictions/README.md

 # multiple-disease-prediction
-this project predict multiple disease
+Objective: The goal is to predict the presence of multiple diseases (e.g., heart disease, diabetes, cancer, etc.) from patient data.